-Ethers that show any evidence of crystal formation in solution or around the cap, or of oil formation, should be treated as extremely hazardous and should not be handled.
+However, any ethers that show evidence of crystal formation in solution or around the cap, or of oil formation, should be treated as extremely hazardous and should not be handled.
 Treat as a bomb!
 Notify the Principal Investigator or supervisor and the Chemical Safety Officer immediately.